Make a No Sew Curtain Topper from Repurposed Old Cloth Napkins or Handkerchiefs

 Is it possible to make curtain valance from bandanas that look good?

 Yes, it is possible as long as the bandanas look good to your as far as in quality and color.
-You can stitch these bandanas up so that hang it up fully so that it is a good length - like curtain.
+You can stitch these bandanas so that once hung, they are a good length - like curtain.
 Just know that buying that many bandanas will cost more than curtains.

 Is it possible to use napkins as full length curtains?

-It is possible if you have enough cloth napkins to sew together as a full length curtain.
-As an alternative, sew them together as a curtain for smaller sized Windows (like what can be found in a bathroom).
+It is possible if you have enough cloth napkins to sew together as a full-length curtain.
+As an alternative, sew them together as a curtain for smaller sized windows (like those found in a bathroom).